joelhawksley/identity/components/slides.md

 # [fit] Performance

-^ So what about performance.
+^ So what about performance?

 ---